-Wilson College has three graduate programs: a Master of Accountancy (MAcc), Master of Education (M.Ed.) degree and a Master of Arts in Humanities degree.
+Wilson College has four graduate programs: a Master of Accountancy (MAcc), Master of Education (M.Ed.) degree, Master of Healthcare Management for sustainability and a Master of Arts in Humanities degree.
 The M.Ed. is open to men and women who teach at the elementary or secondary level and want to advance their careers either in the classroom or school administration.

 The Wilson College Master of Accountancy (MAcc) program provides students with solid foundation in accounting and related subjects.
 It is designed to produce graduates who will be successful regardless of their career paths, and who are prepared to assume managerial positions within their employer organizations.